nanyiyang/CourseProject/README.md

 ### Basic Features{Succinct/Detailed mode, Filters, and Query Classifier}
-1. There are succinct mode and detailed mode in our search engine.
-At beginning of the search process, we will ask you to select the mode you want
+1. There is a succinct mode and a detailed mode in our search engine.
+At beginning of the search process, the user is asked to select the mode they prefer:
 ````
 Mode = input("Indicate search mode(succinct or detailed): ")
 while (Mode != "succinct" and Mode != "detailed"):